howardabrams/fuzzytoast/README.md

     children (`true`).
 Defaults to `$.fuzzytoast.default_append` (see
     below).

-  * `finished` - A function to call after the template and data have been inserted into the document.
-Defaults to `$.fuzzytoast.default_finished` (see below).
+  * `success` - A function called after the template and data have successfully been inserted into the document.
+Defaults to `$.fuzzytoast.default_success`.

   * `error` - A function to call if either the template or data could not be downloaded.
 Defaults to `$.fuzzytoast.default_error` (see below).

+  * `finished` - A function to called after all processing... even if there was an error.
+Defaults to `$.fuzzytoast.default_finished` (see below).

 You can also set up defaults for all requests.
 These defaults include: